Give us a call now for an immediate match with a local pro.

 When picking an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience in the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-You want to hire a provider with positive reviews and a history of good customer service.
+You'll want to select a company with glowing reviews and stories of positive service experiences.

-Always make sure you understand the details of your project.
-When HVAC repairs are required, your provider should list which parts need replacement and why.
-Confirm that your technician will clean and test the system after repairs are completed to ensure that it’s working properly.
+Always make sure you understand what a company’s process looks like.
+When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
+Confirm that your technician will clean and test your system afterward to guarantee proper operation.
 When replacing your HVAC, request that the company explain the new estimated installation time, features, brand, energy efficiency, and model.
-Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected about twice annually.
-Following an inspection, your technician will inform you what services are required.
-You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected twice yearly.
+Following an inspection, your technician will tell you if any services are needed.
+You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
+If your system has ductwork, you should have it inspected every few years.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Your HVAC company may offer financing options through a third-party lender, or you may be able to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you might choose to obtain a loan on your own.
+It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.